official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/vol-2-section-3-5.md

 101. The US produced a draft resolution late on 20 September.

-102. Sir David Manning told Dr Rice on 21 September that the draft was “very difficult” for the UK.28 The risk was that it would be interpreted as a pretext for very early military action and the UK was:
+102. Sir David Manning told Dr Rice on 21 September that the draft was “very difficult” for the UK.[^28] The risk was that it would be interpreted as a pretext for very early military action and the UK was:

 “… not in the business of manufacturing a casus belli.
 Only if we were seen to have tried genuinely to make a success of the inspection route would we be able to secure support for other action if Saddam blocked us.”

-26 Letter Manning to McDonald, 19 September 2002, ‘Iraq: Conversation with Condi Rice’.
+[^26]: Letter Manning to McDonald, 19 September 2002, ‘Iraq: Conversation with Condi Rice’.
-27 Letter Rycroft to Sedwill, 19 September 2002, ‘Iraq: Prime Minister’s Phone Call with Putin, 19 September’.
+[^27]: Letter Rycroft to Sedwill, 19 September 2002, ‘Iraq: Prime Minister’s Phone Call with Putin, 19 September’.
-28 Letter Manning to McDonald, 21 September 2002, ‘Iraq: Conversation with Condi Rice’.
+[^28]: Letter Manning to McDonald, 21 September 2002, ‘Iraq: Conversation with Condi Rice’.

 216

-The Report of the Iraq Inquiry103.
-With President Bush, Mr Blair emphasised the need for the inspectors to return to test Saddam Hussein’s intentions.
+103. With President Bush, Mr Blair emphasised the need for the inspectors to return to test Saddam Hussein’s intentions.

-104. On 21 September, Mr Blair and President Bush discussed the difficulties if the resolution was too weak and Saddam Hussein outwitted the inspectors so that when they returned they found nothing.29 They also discussed the need for the draft resolution to be divided into two: a strong resolution concentrating on WMD – the toughest regime possible – and a second on non‑disarmament issues.
+104. On 21 September, Mr Blair and President Bush discussed the difficulties if the resolution was too weak and Saddam Hussein outwitted the inspectors so that when they returned they found nothing.[^29] They also discussed the need for the draft resolution to be divided into two: a strong resolution concentrating on WMD – the toughest regime possible – and a second on non‑disarmament issues.